 All marketing and advertising of products and services, including the pages on our website containing tariff and/or price information and sales calls, will be fair and transparent in both content and format of presentation and appropriate to the customer to whom it is directed.

 Customers will not be burdened by unwanted, unfair or misleading marketing or advertising methods

 Marketing material will be easy to understand in plain and accessible language, accurate, specify clearly the product being marketed and the period it covers (radio ad is exempt from the latter).

-Any discounts will be clearly set out showing any difference in all charges.
+Any discounts will be clearly set out showing any difference in all charges (radio ad is exempt).

-For all fixed rate tariffs that contain components that are subject to change, these will be clearly highlighted and the customer will be made aware of this.
+For all fixed rate tariffs that contain components that are subject to change, these will be clearly highlighted and the customer will be made aware of this (radio ad is exempt).

 No agent will misrepresent the firm or portray competitors in a negative or inaccurate way.

 No agent will provide misleading information or apply undue pressure in order to gain or regain a customer.